Scholarships and Financial Aid

 Federal Stafford Student Loan (Unsubsidized)

 The Federal Stafford Loan program is a low-interest, long-term federal loan program that provides assistance to both students who demonstrate need as well as to students who are either not eligible for need-based aid or who wish to supplement their need-based aid with further funding.
-The interest rate is variable, not to exceed 9.5% for graduate/professional students.
+The interest rate is variable, not to exceed 8.25% for graduate/professional students.
 Students who demonstrate need and meet all eligibility requirements may borrow up to $8,500 per academic year under the Subsidized Federal Stafford Loan program.
 Most students can take out up to $12,000 Unsubsidized Stafford for a total of $20,500 in Stafford per year.
 Payment on the interest is not due immediately, but the interest will begin accruing immediately.
 The student has the choice to pay interest while enrolled.
 Repayment of principal and interest for the Subsidized Federal Loan begins six months after the borrower ceases to be enrolled at least half time.
 Students who do not demonstrate financial need or who wish to supplement their Federal Stafford Loan may borrow up to $18,500 per academic year.
 For the Unsubsidized Federal Stafford Loan, interest payment begins immediately unless the student chooses to capitalize the accrued interest at repayment.
 Payment of principal, however, usually begins six months after the student ceases to be enrolled at least halftime.
-The 2019–2020 fixed rate for all graduate unsubsidized Federal Direct Stafford Loans is 6%.

 Federal Direct Graduate PLUS Loan

 The Federal Graduate and Professional Student PLUS Loan is a low-interest, federally-backed student loan guaranteed by the US Government.
 The Grad PLUS Loan can be used to pay for the total cost of education less any aid you’ve already been awarded.
 Also, like the undergraduate version, eligibility for the Graduate PLUS Loan is largely dependent on the borrower’s credit rating and history, as opposed to the purely need-based Graduate Stafford Loan.
 To be eligible, a student must be enrolled at least half-time, must be a US citizen or permanent resident, and must have already borrowed the maximum in Federal Stafford Loan.
 The borrower must file the FAFSA prior to applying, and must meet federal minimum credit criteria.
-The current interest rate (2019–2020) is fixed at 6.6%, with a 10-year repayment term that begins six months after the loan is fully disbursed.
+The current interest rate (2023–2024) is fixed at 8.05%.
 Payment on the Grad PLUS Loan begins right after the student graduates or drops below half-time.